TrueBlocks/trueblocks-core/docs/content/docs/chifra/accounts.md

   -p, --appearances   export a list of appearances
   -U, --count         present only the number of records
-      --clean         clean (i.e. remove duplicate appearances) from monitors
+      --clean         clean (i.e. remove duplicate appearances) from monitors --delete        delete a monitor, but do not remove it --undelete      undelete a previously deleted monitor
+      --remove        remove a previously deleted monitor

 Global Flags:
   -x, --fmt string   export format, one of [none|json*|txt|csv|api]